qrzn23/min/wip/magick/content.md

 # APPENDIX I.

 The reader will find excellent classical examples of rituals of Magick in The Equinox, Volume I, in the following places —

-Number I. — The supplement contains considerations for preparing a ritual of self-initiation.
+*Number I.* — The supplement contains considerations for preparing a ritual of self-initiation.
 This supplement is also a perfect model of what a magical record should be, in respect of the form.

-'Number IL — On pages 244-288 are given several rituals of Initiation.
+*Number II* — On pages 244-288 are given several rituals of Initiation.
 Pages 302-317 give an account of certain astral visions.
 Pages 326-332 give a formula for Rising on the Planes.

-Number III. — Pages 151-169 give details of certain magical formulae.
+*Number III.* — Pages 151-169 give details of certain magical formulae.
 Pages 170-190 are a very perfect example — classical, old style — of a magical ritual for the evocation of the spirit of Mercury.
 Pages 190-197 — a ritual for the consecration of a talisman.
 A very perfect example.
 Pages 198-205 — a very fine example of a ritual to invoke the Higher Genius.
 Pages 208-233 — Ritual of Initiation, with explanation of the same.
 Pages 269-272 — Ritual of obtaining the Knowledge and Conversation of the Holy Guardian Angel by the formula of I.A.O.
 Pages 272-278 — Ritual to make one’s self invisible.

-Number IV. — Pages 43-196 — Treatise, with model Records, of Mental Training appropriate to the Magician.
+*Number IV.* — Pages 43-196 — Treatise, with model Records, of Mental Training appropriate to the Magician.

-207 —

-Number V. — The supplement is the most perfect account of visions extant.
+*Number V.* — The supplement is the most perfect account of visions extant.
 They explore the farthest recesses of the magical universe.

-Number VI. — The Supplement gives seven rituals of the dramatic order, as described in Chapter XIX.
+*Number VI.* — The Supplement gives seven rituals of the dramatic order, as described in Chapter XIX.

-Pages 29-32 — A highly important magical ritual for dally use and work.
+Pages 29-32 — A highly important magical ritual for daily use and work.

-Number VII. — Pages 21-27 — Classical ritual to invoke Mercuryj for dally use and work.
+*Number VII.* — Pages 21-27 — Classical ritual to invoke Mercury for daily use and work.
 Pages 117-157 — Example of a dramatic ritual in modern style.
 Pages 229-243 — An elaborate magical map of the universe on particular principles.
 Pages 372-375 — Example of a seasonal ritual.
 Pages 376-383 — Ritual to invoke Horus.

-Number VIII. — Pages 99-128 — The conjuration of the elemental spirits.
+*Number VIII.* — Pages 99-128 — The conjuration of the elemental spirits.

-Number IX. — Pages 117-136 — Ritual for invoking the spirit of Mars.
+*Number IX.* — Pages 117-136 — Ritual for invoking the spirit of Mars.

-Number X. — Pages 57-79 — modern example of a magical ritual in dramatic form, commemorating the return of Spring.
+*Number X.* — Pages 57-79 — modern example of a magical ritual in dramatic form, commemorating the return of Spring.
 Pages 81-90 — Fragment of ritual of a very advanced character.

 VOL. III.

 No. 1. — This volume contains an immense number of articles of primary importance to every student of magick.

 The rituals of the Book of Lies and the Goetia are also to be studied.
 The “preliminary invocation” of the Goetia is in particular recommended for dally use and work.

-Orfheus y by Aleister Crowley, contains a large number of magical invocations in verse.
+*Orpheus* by by Aleister Crowley, contains a large number of magical invocations in verse.
 There are also a good many others in other parts of his poetical Works.

-The following is a complete curriculum of reading officially approved by the A . '.
-A . •.
+The following is a complete curriculum of reading officially approved by the A.A.

-208 —

-CURRICULUM OF A A.-.
+### CURRICULUM OF A. A.

-COURSE I.
+#### COURSE I.

-General Reading.
+<span class="centered-small-caps">General Reading.</span>

-SECTION i. — Books for Serious Study:
+SECTION I. — Books for Serious Study:

-The Equinox.
-The standard Work of Reference in all occult matters.
+**The Equinox.** The standard Work of Reference in all occult matters.
 The Encyclopædia of Initiation.

-Collectee!
-Works of A. Crowley.
-These Works contain many mystical and magical secrets, both stated clearly in prose, and woven into the Robe of sublimest poesy.
+**Collected Works of A. Crowley.** These Works contain many mystical and magical secrets, both stated clearly in prose, and woven into the Robe of sublimest poesy.

-The Yi King.
-(S.B.E. series, Oxford University Press.)
+**The Yi King.** (S.B.E. series, Oxford University Press.)
 The “Classic of Changes”; gives the initiated Chinese System of Magick.

-The Tao Teh King.
-(S. B .E. series.)
+**The Tao Teh King.** (S. B .E. series.)
 Gives the initiated Chinese System of Mysticism.

-Fannhanser, by A. Crowley.
-An allegorical drama concerning the Progress of the Soul; the Tannhauser story slightly remodelled.
+**Tannhäuser,** by A. Crowley.
+An allegorical drama concerning the Progress of the Soul; the Tannhäuser story slightly remodelled.

-The Upanishads.
-(S.B.E. series.)
+**The Upanishads.** (S.B.E. series.)
 The Classical Basis of Vedantism, the best-known form of Hindu Mysticism.

-The Rhagavad-Gita.
-A dialogue in which Krishna, the Hindu “Christ”, expounds a System of Attainment.
+**The Bhagavad-Gita.** A dialogue in which Krishna, the Hindu “Christ”, expounds a System of Attainment.

-The Yoice of the Silence, by H. P. Blavatsky, with an elaborate commentary by Frater O. M.
+**The Voice of the Silence,** by H. P. Blavatsky, with an elaborate commentary by Frater O. M.

-The Goetia.
-The most intelligible of the mediaeval rituals of Evocation.
+**The Goetia.** The most intelligible of the mediaeval rituals of Evocation.
 Contains also the favorite Invocation of the Master Therion.

-The Shiva Sanhita.
-A famous Hindu treatise on certain physical practices.
+**The Shiva Sanhita.** A famous Hindu treatise on certain physical practices.

-The Hathayoga Pradipika.
-Similar to The Shiva Sanhita.
+**The Hathayoga Pradipika.** Similar to The Shiva Sanhita.

-Erdmann’s “History of Philosophy”.
-A compendious account of philosophy from the earliest times.
+**Erdmann’s “History of Philosophy”.** A compendious account of philosophy from the earliest times.
 Most valuable as a general education of the mind.

 — 209 —